The History of Christians Not Observing Christmas

 Early Christianity

-There is no indication that Christians observed Jesus’ birthday for the first 300 years after Jesus’ birth.
+There is no evidence that Christians observed Jesus’ birthday for the first 300 years after Jesus’ birth.
 These early Christians had different views about the date of Jesus’ birthday.
 Yet, they did not observe Jesus’ birthday on any date.

 Early Protestantism